mrskaggs/recipe-ai/memory-bank/activeContext.md

 ## Current Work Focus

-### Primary Focus: Authentication System Implementation
+### Primary Focus: Admin Dashboard Implementation ✅ COMPLETED
-The project is currently in the implementation phase of a comprehensive JWT-based authentication system.
-This includes user registration, login, password hashing, and role-based access control.
+The project has successfully implemented a comprehensive admin dashboard with full user and recipe management capabilities.
+This includes secure admin-only access, user account management, and complete recipe CRUD operations.

-### Secondary Focus: Database Schema Refinement
+### Secondary Focus: Production Readiness
-Refining the PostgreSQL database schema to support user management, recipe relationships, and optimized queries for search and filtering.
+The application is now feature-complete with authentication, admin functionality, and production-ready architecture.
+Focus is on testing, documentation, and deployment preparation.

 ## Recent Changes